sofiarubini02/healthcare-data-analytics/README.md

 ![Patients with HbA1c ≥9%](images/hba1c_above_9_percent_by_age_and_disease_stage.png)

-The complete SQL queries used to produce these analyses are available in the **sql/** directory.
+The complete SQL scripts used to produce these analyses are available in the `sql/` directory.

 ---